WafaHawbani/SwiftShopDashboard/README.md

-SwiftShopDashboard
+Swift Shop Dashboard

-The sales dashboard for SwiftShop is built with Python, Pandas, Plotly, and Dash.
-Visualizes sales data, key metrics, and trends.
-Allows filtering by date, region, and category, with interactive charts and data export functionality.
+The SwiftShop Sales Dashboard is built using Python, Pandas, Plotly, and Dash.
+It provides a comprehensive view of sales performance, trends, and key metrics over time.
+The dashboard includes interactive charts, filtering options, and export functionality for further analysis.

 Features:
 Sales Visualizations: Interactive line charts, pie charts, and histograms to show trends in sales, product category performance, and customer ratings.